View forecast error metrics (View results)

 The advanced attributes include the following.

-When the planner selects the Best model (let the forecast engine choose) during forecast creation, the forecast engine will select the best model to calculate the statistical values for the forecast.
+When the planner selects the Best model (let the forecast engine choose) during forecast creation, the forecast engine will select the best model to calculate the forecast's statistical values.

 Error